 Catch the sunset from the water on a 2.5-hour sunset dinner cruise on a traditional Karaka replica ship or your own private boat.
 Taking in the scenes of Old Town and the islands from the water.

 Spend the day exploring Old Town and the city walls at your own pace.
 Get a map from your hotel, wander aimlessly through the town.

 Buy gifts and snacks from Gundulić Square Market, the only open air market in Old Town.
 It sells authentic Dubrovnik products like dried lavender, local brandies, and dried fruits.
 Go before 1 pm.

 Watch the sunset from Buza Bar - a hidden gem outside the city walls overlooking the sea.

 Take a 15-minute taxi boat ride and go on a half day trip to visit Lokrum island - the closest island to Dubrovnik.
 Take a swim in the saltwater pool (like the Dead Sea on a much smaller scale), explore the 15th-century Benedictine monastery, and stroll along the car-less trails.
 Boats depart from Old Town every half hour from 9am-7pm.

-***If three nights in Dubrovnik is too long, a one night trip to the island of Mljet is possible and then from Mljet continue on to Korcula.
+Note: If three nights in Dubrovnik is too long, a one night trip to the island of Mljet is possible and then from Mljet continue on to Korcula.

-Day 4: Morning ferry from Dubrovnik → Korcula
+Day 4: Dubrovnik to Korcula

-Rent a scooter and explore a hidden beach or rent a bicycle and head along the southeast coastline, there is an easy, hill free bicycle route with beautiful coastal scenery and roads that lead through the Lumbarda vineyards.
+Catch a two-hour ferry from Dubrovnik to Korcula in the morning.
+From Korcula, you can rent a scooter and explore a hidden beach or rent a bicycle and head along the southeast coastline, there is an easy, hill free bicycle route with beautiful coastal scenery and roads that lead through the Lumbarda vineyards.
 Bicycle rentals available all over Korcula.